pedropaulofb/langstring/README.md

 #### `add_langstring`

-This method adds a LangString object to the MultiLangString, allowing for the integration of LangString instances directly.
+Incorporates a LangString object directly into the MultiLangString, allowing for the seamless integration of pre-existing LangString instances.
+This method enhances the flexibility of MultiLangString by enabling the addition of language-specific strings already encapsulated in LangString objects.

-**Examples**:
+Example:

 ```python